← back

 Research on privacy protocols in decentralized exchanges

 Privacy has become one of the most contentious topics in decentralized finance.
-While blockchain technology offers unprecedented transparency and trustlessness, this same transparency creates significant privacy concerns for users and institutions alike.
+While blockchain technology offers unprecedented transparency and trustlessness, this same transparency creates significant privacy concerns for users and institutions.
 Every transaction, every wallet balance, and every DeFi interaction is permanently recorded on-chain for anyone to analyze.

-This transparency has created a substantial market opportunity.
-Privacy-focused DEX protocols have emerged promising to shield users from surveillance while maintaining the core benefits of decentralization.
-These protocols claim to make fund tracing nearly impossible through sophisticated cryptographic techniques and multi-layer obfuscation systems.
+This transparency has created a substantial market opportunity for Privacy DEX protocols, who have emerged promising to shield users from being tracked while maintaining the core benefits of decentralization.
+These protocols claim to make fund tracing nearly impossible through cryptographic techniques and obfuscation systems.

-But how private are they really?
-Our research examines three prominent privacy protocols – Houdini Swap, Railgun, and Secret Swap – to understand their mechanisms and, more importantly, to explore whether sophisticated analysis can break through their privacy guarantees.
+This research examines three prominent privacy protocols: Houdini Swap, Railgun, and Secret Swap in an attempt to understand their mechanisms andto explore whether sophisticated analysis can break through their privacy guarantees.

 Overview

-This research project explores the fundamental question: Can we reverse-engineer and trace transactions through anonymous DEX protocols?
+This research project explores the question: Can we reverse engineer and trace transactions through anonymous DEX protocols?

-However, our research reveals that privacy in DeFi is not absolute.
-Through a combination of on-chain analysis, timing correlation, volume tracking, and behavioral pattern recognition, we've developed heuristics that can potentially compromise the privacy guarantees of these systems under certain conditions.
+The DEX protocols we've looked at implements three distinct privacy approaches: dual exchange systems, zk-proofs, and trusted execution environments.
+However, our research reveals that privacy in DeFi is not absolute, so through a combination of transaction analysis, timing correlation, volume tracking, and behavioural pattern recognition, we've developed heuristics that can potentially compromise the privacy guarantees of these systems under certain conditions.

 Houdini Swap: The Dual Exchange Approach